HewlettPackard/foedus_code/experiments-core/src/foedus/tpcc/README.markdown

 Target Systems
 -----------------
-Under this folder, we have experiments to test three sets of systems.
+Under this folder, we have experiments to run three systems.

 * FOEDUS.
 Scripts/programs in this folder.
 * H-Store.
 Files under [hstore_related](hstore_related).